RCGAI/SimplyRetrieve/docs/README.md

 - To use another Dense Retriever, modify the row of `"encoder": "intfloat/multilingual-e5-base",`.
 It is compatible with many retrievers available on Hugging Face.
 - To limit maximum length of generated response, modify the row of `"max_new_tokens": 512,`.
 - To change the number of passages retrieved from knowledge base, modify the row of `"npassage": 5`.

+### Save Configs
+- Under Config Tab, edit the content, then click the save button